 Braised Lentils, Beets and Squash

-A few months ago I came across a recipe for beet-braised lentils with thyme and apples on the blog Simple Bites and found myself intrigued by the combination of beets and lentils.
+Back in 2015 I came across a recipe for beet-braised lentils with thyme and apples on the blog Simple Bites and found myself intrigued by the combination of beets and lentils.
 I haven’t made this recipe, but it inspired me to experiment with braised lentils combined with hearty fall vegetables, namely beets and butternut squash.
 What I’ve come up with is delicious and quite different from the braised lentils I’ve made in the past.
 This current recipe, being a truer braise, has the virtue of a long period in the oven, during which time I’m free to putter about.
 I enjoy all types of cooking, but there’s a special place in my heart for any meal I can “make” while I’m ensconced in my favourite armchair with a good book.

-I’ve made it three times now, and can advise with assurance that while this dish looks attractive with golden beets (which have the advantage of not staining your hands), and stunning with red beets, you should avoid using candy cane (chioggia) beets.
+I’ve made it numerous times now, and can advise with assurance that while this dish looks attractive with golden beets (which have the advantage of not staining your hands), and stunning with red beets, you should avoid using candy cane (chioggia) beets.
 While their rings of red and white look lovely in a salad, the braise came out an unappealing muddy colour when I used them.
 It still tasted good, but on the principle that we eat with our eyes first, go with the red, or the gold if you want less of a mess to contend with.